sdsuai/LLM-RAG-WebUI-Integration-/README.md

 * The software must have a mode where it performs Retreival Augmented Generation (RAG).
 This way to can provide the LLM with articles from links and pdf-links.
 This way the user can ask the LLM about information from these articles.
 You may use these: [blog](https://ollama.com/blog/run-llama2-uncensored-locally) and [pdf-link](https://d18rn0p25nwr6d.cloudfront.net/CIK-0001813756/975b3e9b-268e-4798-a9e4-2a9a7c92dc10.pdf)
 * **For clarity, the software MUST have the ability to switch in and out of both modes without having to restart the software.**
 * Software displays both user queries and LLM responses in a WebUI.
 That is to say the webUI does not show up empty or restart, after every mode switch. user query and LLM response must be different color on the GUI.
 So either color of text ot word-bubble must be different.
 * **Note** Inbetween modes make sure the LLM is keeping context of the conversation so it remembers the whole conversation.
-For the tiniest LLMs it might be a bit rough as you only have context length of a a little over 2000.
+For the tiniest LLMs it might be a bit rough as you only have context length of a little over 2000.
 If you're in this situation, the conversation in your video demo should not be too long.

 ## Tools you can use
 The platform I advise to run LLMs from is [ollama](https://ollama.com/), here is their [repo](https://github.com/ollama/ollama).
 The ollama repo also provides some example scripts that might provide some inspiration on how to go about solving some parts of the problem.